-If the board of revision does not remove the abandoned land from the list of abandoned parcels or does not approve a petition after conducting a hearing, the board must proceed with the final hearing and file its decision on the complaint for foreclosure with the clerk of court.
+If the board of revision does not remove the abandoned land from the list of abandoned parcels as described in the second, third, and fourth paragraphs in "Impositions based on valuation of abandoned land," above, or does not approve a petition described under "Owner's or lienholder's petition; hearing" or "Petition to preserve security interest," above, after conducting a hearing, the board must proceed with the final hearing described in 'Final hearing on the merits," above, and file its decision on the complaint for foreclosure with the clerk of court.
 The clerk must send written notice of the decision to the parties by ordinary mail or by certified mail, return receipt requested.
-If the board of revision renders a decision ordering the foreclosure and forfeiture of the parcel of abandoned land, the parcel must be disposed of as described in 'Public auction" and 'Sheriff's deed without sheriff's sale," below.
+If the board of revision renders a decision ordering the foreclosure and forfeiture of the parcel of abandoned land, the parcel must be disposed of as described in 'Public auction" and "Sheriff's deed without sheriff's sale," below.
 (R.C.
-323.69(D), 2nd para.)
+323.69(D), 2nd par.)